filamentphp/filament/packages/panels/docs/09-configuration.md

 }
 ```

-Make sure your `web.php` file doesn't already define the `''` or `'/'` route, as it will take presedence.
+Make sure your `routes/web.php` file doesn't already define the `''` or `'/'` route, as it will take precedence.

 ## Render hooks